 Volunteer activity has included Chair of the Board of Governors of the University of Guelph, Chair of the Board of the Oakville Hospital Foundation, Chair of the Board of Tafelmusik Baroque Orchestra and Treasurer and director of the Mississauga Golf and Country Club.
 He continues as a volunteer with the Oakville Trafalgar Memorial Hospital and with Tafelmusik.
 Dick also provides advisory services on Governance, financial matters and management.

 Dick is an avid golfer and keeps active through regular exercise and cycling.
 He and his wife Diane live in Oakville.
-They have 3 grown children and 2 grandchildren.
+They have three grown children and two grandchildren.

 Denny Young, TMC Board Chair

 Denny is currently Chair of the TMC Board of Directors.
 He is the Associate Director of Advancement, University of Toronto School of Continuing Studies.

 Lloyd Chiotti, Former TMC Board member